Labrador vs Golden Retriever: Which Dog Is Right for You?

 • Joint issues later in life

 Labradors are strong, athletic dogs built for activity.
-Their love of food makes training easier—but it also means owners must carefully manage diet and exercise.
-Without proper activity, Labs can gain weight quickly, which may lead to joint and mobility problems over time.
+Their love of food makes training easier, but it also means owners must carefully manage diet and exercise.
+Without enough activity, Labs can gain weight quickly, which may lead to joint and mobility problems over time.

 Average Size: